SnowyMouse/invader/CONTRIBUTING.md

 be avoided in favor of the C/C++ standard library when possible.
 If this is unavoidable, `#ifdefs` should be used so it only applies to that platform.
-    - This means that you should avoid using platform-specific types and functions like the Windows API's `DWORD` or `fopen_s` unless you are specifically using the Windows API for things.
+    - This means that you should avoid using platform-specific types and functions like the Windows API's `DWORD` or `fopen_s` unless you are specifically using one system's API for things.
     - Usually the implementation of the C/C++ standard library will call these platform-specific functions for you, anyway.